LYDO: Style and themes

-Drawing from both European and North American techno traditions, LYDO’s work incorporates minimal 909 rhythms, trance inflections, and experimental.
-They describe rave culture as a collective, spiritual experience, aligning it with abstraction in modern art and the non-representational power of music and have developed a reputation for rave programming that is inclusive with underground club nights that centre queer, trans and non-binary people of colour.
+Drawing from both European and North American techno traditions, LYDO's work incorporates minimal 909 rhythms, trance inflections, and experimental.
+They describe rave culture as a collective, spiritual experience, aligning it with abstraction in modern art and the non-representational power of music and have developed a reputation for rave programming that is inclusive with underground club nights that center queer, trans and non-binary people of colour.
 Their sound is often characterised by genre-blending with emotional resonance and a refusal to conform to standard 20th and 21st century techno templates.